 In this article you will find information about common issues reported from Google Page Speed to us and how to resolve them.

 By adding the Advanced Website Upgrade app, you can adjust Google Page Speed for your website.
+The App is FREE of charge.
 Get more information on our Apps.

 Images not optimized